anna-kiranova/rsschool-2019Q1-cv/cv.md

 ## Languages
 I speak:
 * English - certificate B1(intermediate)
-* French (advanced study at the gymnasius and at the university)
+* French (advanced study at the gymnasium and at the university)
 * Italian